-General Calculation Guidance: The specific market and risk factorscategories used by a trading unitdesk in the attribution analysis and amount of detail for the analysis should be tailored to the type and amount of trading activities undertaken by the unittrading desk.
+General Calculation Guidance: The specific categories used by a trading desk in the attribution analysis and amount of detail for the analysis should be tailored to the type and amount of trading activities undertaken by the trading desk.
 The new position attribution must be computed by calculating the difference between the prices at which instruments were bought and/or sold and the prices at which those instruments are marked to market at the close of business on that day multiplied by the notional or principal amount of each purchase or sale.
 Any fees, commissions, or other payments received (paid) that are associated with transactions executed on that day must be added (subtracted) from such difference.
-These factors should must be measured consistently over time to facilitate historical comparisons.
-The attribution analysis should also identify any significant factors that have a consistent and regular influence on Comprehensive Profit and Loss, such as Risk Factor Sensitivities that have a significant influence on portfolio-income, customer spreads, bid ask spreads, or commissions that are earned.
-Factors that influence Comprehensive Profit and Loss across different trading units should be measured and included in the attribution analysis in a comparable fashion.
+These factors must be measured consistently over time to facilitate historical comparisons.